 Henna tattoos are a beautiful form of expression.
 They are common for brides and are often done at bridal showers.
-We’ve found a way to make your own with this simple Henna tattoo paste recipe.
+We’ve found a way to make your own with this simple henna tattoo paste recipe.

 WHAT IS HENNA?

-HOW ARE HENNA TATTOOS MADE?
+HOW ARE HENNA TATTOOS USED?

 HOW TO MAKE EASY HENNA TATTOOS

 If you’re having a bachelorette party or bridal shower, you may want to give DIY henna tattoos a try.
 They’re lovely and allow you and your friends to get creative with decorative patterns and henna tattoo design.
 (You could also use the homemade henna for tattoos as part of DIY Halloween costumes.)

 Food coloring (red is recommended because it is the most visible)